karoldziadkowiec/CookBook/README.md

 - Additional kit: **Bootstrap**
 - Unit tests: **xUnit**

-Features of the project: adding and following a new recipe, editing, deleting, listing recipes, displaying recipes.
+## Features of the project
+Adding and following a new recipe, editing, deleting, listing recipes, displaying recipes.
 Recipes are added to the MSSQL database.
 The current date is displayed in the navigation bar at the top.

+## Images
 Home page:
 ![Home page](https://github.com/karoldziadkowiec/CookBook/blob/master/photos/0.png)